sajsam/SamariRezome/index.md

 ### Favorites

 ---
-+ Trade
++ Website programming
-+ Studing historical books
 + travel
 + playing volleyball
++

 ### working Experience

 ---
-+ I am working in Caltural,Turism & Handicrafts Minister.
++ Collaborate with a programming team in the form of a web programming project